paulej/perc-tunnel/draft-jones-perc-dtls-tunnel.md

 %%%
     #
-    # PERC DTLS Tunnel
+    # DTLS Tunnel for PERC
     #
     # Generation tool chain:
     #   mmark (https://github.com/miekg/mmark)
     #   xml2rfc (http://xml2rfc.ietf.org/)
     #
-    Title = "DTLS Tunnel between Media Distribution Device and Key Management Function to Facilitate Key Exchange" abbrev = "PERC DTLS Tunnel"
+    Title = "DTLS Tunnel between Media Distribution Device and Key Management Function to Facilitate Key Exchange" abbrev = "DTLS Tunnel for PERC"
     category = "std"
-    docName = "draft-jones-perc-dtls-tunnel-00"
+    docName = "draft-jones-perc-dtls-tunnel-01"
     ipr= "trust200902"
     area = "Internet"
-    keyword = ["PERC", "SRTP", "RTP", "DTLS", "DTLS-SRTP", "EKT", "DTLS tunnel", "conferencing", "security"]
+    keyword = ["PERC", "SRTP", "RTP", "DTLS", "DTLS-SRTP", "DTLS tunnel", "conferencing", "security"]

+    [pi]
+    subcompact = "yes"

     [[author]]
-    initials="P."
-    surname="Jones"
+    initials = "P."
+    surname = "Jones"
-    fullname="Paul Jones"
+    fullname = "Paul Jones"
-    organization = "Cisco"
+    organization = "Cisco Systems"
       [author.address]
       email = "paulej@packetizer.com"
       phone = "+1 919 476 2048"
       [author.address.postal]
       street = "7025 Kit Creek Rd."
-      city = "Research Trianle Park"
+      city = "Research Triangle Park"
       region = "North Carolina"
       code = "27709"
       country = "USA"

+    #
+    # Revision History
+    #   00 - Initial draft.
+    #   01 - Removed TLS-style syntax.
+    #        Require the MDD to always send its list of protection profiles.
+    #        Removed EKT stuff, since it's not relevant to the tunnel protocol.
+    #        Added a visual representation of the tunneling protocol.
+    #        Changed the message names to be simpler.
+    #        Simplified message flows, because they were overly complex.
+    #        Simplified the text overall.
+    #        Removed the "conference identifier".
+    #        Much editorial cleanup.
+    #
 %%%

 .# Abstract

 This document defines a DTLS tunneling protocol for use in multimedia conferences that enables a Media Distribution Device (MDD) to facilitate key exchange between an endpoint in a conference and the Key Management Function (KMF) responsible for key distribution.
-The protocol is designed to ensure that key material used for end-to-end encryption and authentication is inaccessible to the MDD, while key material used for hop-by-hop encryption and authentication is accessible to the MDD.
+The protocol is designed to ensure that the key material used for hop-by-hop encryption and authentication is accessible to the MDD, while the key material used for end-to-end encryption and authentication is inaccessible to the MDD.

 {mainmatter}

 # Introduction

-An objective of the work in the Privacy-Enhanced RTP Conferencing (PERC) working group is to ensure that endpoints in a multimedia conference have access to the end-to-end (E2E) key material used to encrypt and authenticate Real-time Transport Protocol (RTP) [@!RFC3550] packets, while the Media Distribution Device (MDD) does not.
-At the same time, the MDD needs access to key material used for hop-by-hop (HBH) encryption and authentication.
+An objective of the work in the Privacy-Enhanced RTP Conferencing (PERC) working group is to ensure that endpoints in a multimedia conference have access to the end-to-end (E2E) and hop-by-hop (HBH) key material used to encrypt and authenticate Real-time Transport Protocol (RTP) [@!RFC3550] packets, while the Media Distribution Device (MDD) has access only to the hop-by-hop (HBH) key material for encryption and authentication.

-The procedures in this document depend on two important media security specifications, namely DTLS-SRTP [@!RFC5764] and [@!I-D.ietf-avtcore-srtp-ekt].

-DTLS-SRTP [@!RFC5764] defines a set of procedures for establishing encryption and authentication keys between two entities (e.g., an endpoint and the MDD).   [@!I-D.ietf-avtcore-srtp-ekt] defines a DTLS [@!RFC6347] extension that build on DTLS-SRTP to allow an entity to transmit a key encrypting key (the "EKT key") to its peer.
-The EKT key is used to securely convey an SRTP [@!RFC3711] master key to the peer via an SRTP packet.
-Together, these procedures would meet the needs of PERC, but care has to be taken to ensure that the MDD does not gain access to the E2E media encryption and authentication key material.
+This specification defines a tunneling protocol that enables the MDD to tunnel DTLS [@!RFC6347] messages between an endpoint and the KMF, thus allowing an endpoint to use DTLS-SRTP [@!RFC5764] for establishing encryption and authentication keys with the KMF.

-To prevent the MDD from gaining access to the E2E key material, this specification defines a set of procedures for tunneling the DTLS signaling from the endpoint through the MDD to the Key Management Function (KMF).
-To accomplish this, a DTLS association is first established between the MDD and KMF ("tunnel").
-DTLS packets received from the endpoint are encapsulated inside the tunnel as data to be sent to the KMF.
-Likewise, DTLS messages received inside the tunnel are extracted and forwarded to the endpoint.
-In effect, the DTLS association for the DTLS-SRTP procedures is established between the endpoint and the KMF, with the MDD simply forwarding packets between the two entities.
+The tunnel established between the MDD and KMF is a DTLS association that is established before any messages are forwarded on behalf of the endpoint by the MDD.
+DTLS packets received from the endpoint are encapsulated by the MDD inside this tunnel as data to be sent to the KMF.
+Likewise, when the MDD receives data from the KMF over the tunnel, it extracts the DTLS message inside and forwards that to the endpoint.
+In this way, the DTLS association for the DTLS-SRTP procedures is established between the endpoint and the KMF, with the MDD simply forwarding packets between the two entities and having no visibility into the confidential information exchanged or derived.

 Following the existing DTLS-SRTP procedures, the endpoint and KMF will arrive at a selected cipher and key material, which are used for HBH encryption and authentication by both the endpoint and the MDD.
-However, since the MDD would not have direct access to this information, the KMF will share this information with the MDD via the tunneling protocol defined in this document.
+However, since the MDD would not have direct access to this information, the KMF explicitly shares the HBH key information with the MDD via the tunneling protocol defined in this document.

-The EKT procedures are used to convey the an EKT key that is shared among all participants in a conference.
-It is the responsibility of the KMF to send the EKT key for the conference to the endpoint via the DTLS association established between the endpoint and the KMF.
-The endpoint can then securely transmit its SRTP master keys to other endpoints via SRTP following the procedures in [@!I-D.ietf-avtcore-srtp-ekt].

-By establishing this DTLS tunnel between the MDD and KMF and implementing the protocol defined in this document, it is possible for the MDD to facilitate the establishment of a secure DTLS association between an endpoint and the KMF in order for the endpoint to receive E2E key material and to derive the HBH key material.
+By establishing this DTLS tunnel between the MDD and KMF and implementing the protocol defined in this document, it is possible for the MDD to facilitate the establishment of a secure DTLS association between an endpoint and the KMF in order for the endpoint to receive E2E and HBH key material.
 At the same time, the KMF can securely provide the HBH key material to the MDD.

 # Conventions Used In This Document